Grandes Éxitos (Shakira album)

-Grandes Éxitos (Greatest Hits) is the first greatest hits album by Colombian singer and songwriter Shakira.
-It was released on 2 November 2002, by Sony Music International and Columbia Records, one year after her fifth studio album and English-language debut Laundry Service.
-It is composed of Spanish-language recordings from her third and fourth studio efforts Pies Descalzos (1995) and Dónde Están los Ladrones?
-(1998), the live album MTV Unplugged (2000), and translations of tracks from Laundry Service (2001).
-The album only featured Spanish-language tracks and featured no new recordings.
+Grandes Éxitos (Greatest Hits) is the first greatest hits album by Colombian singer-songwriter Shakira.
+It was released on 2 November 2002, by Sony Music Colombia, one year after her fifth studio album and English-language debut Laundry Service.
+It is composed of Spanish-language recordings from her third, fourth and fifth studio efforts Pies Descalzos (1995), Dónde Están los Ladrones?
+(1998) and Laundry Service (2001), along with the live album MTV Unplugged (2000).
+The album only featured Spanish-language tracks without new recordings.
 It also did not include songs from her first two studio albums, Magia and Peligro.
+To promote the album, "Que Me Quedes Tú", "Si Te Vas", and "Ojos Así" released as promotional singles in select countries.

 Upon its release, Grandes Éxitos achieved moderate commercial success, it was certified double-platinum (by standards for Latin recordings) for shipments of 200,000 copies by the Recording Industry Association of America (RIAA).